Post-Doctoral Fellows

 Email: kcampbell@ucdavis.edu

-Kristen (she/her/hers) grew up in 7 different states (!!) but is most recently from Washington state.
+Kristen (she/her) grew up in 7 different states (!!) but is most recently from Washington state.
 She received her bachelor’s from BYU in Biochemistry.
 In between her bachelor’s degree and graduate school, she performed research at Pacific Northwest National Laboratory (PNNL) working on synthesis of polymers as fuel additives, characterization of gas/diesel/jet fuels via NMR spectroscopy, and bioengineered yeast to produce biofuel precursors.

 In her free time she loves to bike, homebrew, play video games, and mess around with her pets.
 If anyone wants a plant buddy, she’s always willing to give some cuttings of plants that she tries to propagate.